hashcloak/Meson/docs/docs/docs.md

 Then you can run the docker service command with the new port numbers.

-#### How to Run an Nonvoting Authority
+### How to Run an Nonvoting Authority

 Only one non voting authority is needed per mixnet.
-Once you have a valid authority.toml file you can user the following docker command to run a mixnet.
+Once you have a valid `authority.toml` file you can use the following docker command to run a mixnet.
 Take note of the docker tag at the end.

 ```
 docker service create --name authority -d \